-Various parallel programming paradigms have been developed for both distributed and shared memory systems.
-Currently, the most popular paradigms are message passing, shared memory programming, and their hybrid combination.
-Widely used scientific programs suitable for most modern architectures are implemented using a message passing paradigm, such as MPI, mainly for portability reasons.
-Fortunately, the overset grid method can readily employ MPI to exploit its coarse-grained parallelism as well as communicate information between distributed overlapping grids.
+However, to reduce time-to-solution, high performance computations of such large-scale realistic applications must be handled efficiently on state-of-the-art parallel supercomputers.
+Over the years, various parallel programming paradigms have been developed for both distributed and distributedshared memory systems.
+Widely used scientific programs suitable for most modern architectures are implemented using a message passing paradigm, such as MPI.
+Fortunately, the overset grid method can readily employ MPI to exploit parallelism as well as communicate information between distributed overlapping grids.